 Start right next to the front wall and play some very short volleys to yourself.
 Then start slowly walking backward straight towards the back wall whilst continuing to play volleys.

 The idea is to make your way all the way to the back wall without letting the ball hit the floor once.

 When at the back wall, touch the wall with your racket, and make your way slowly back to the front wall, volleying as you go.

 3. Figure Of 8s

 This is one of the classic squash drills.

-Stand on the T. Hit the ball high up on the front wall, so that it hits the front wall about a foot from the edge.
-It will hit front and side wall in quick succession, and then loop back straight towards you (hopefully!).
+Stand on the T. Hit the ball high up on the front wall so that it hits the front wall about a foot from the edge.
+It will hit the front and side wall in quick succession and then loop back straight toward you (hopefully!).

 Hit a volley to the other edge of the front wall, and get it to loop back to you.
 Repeat the process.

 The easiest way to do this drill is to let it bounce first, but this is the harder version that is helping you to practice volleys.

 There are many partners drills you can try, but here is just one good simple one.
 One player is roughly on the T, the other at the back on the forehand side.